TRH is an important hormone produced by your brain which regulates thyroid function in your body.

 #2.
 Dieting & Starvation (Calorie restricted diets)

-Another important factor which suppresses TRH production is starvation or any type of calorie restricted diet.
+Another important factor that suppresses TRH production is starvation or any type of calorie-restricted diet.

 These diets “work” (and I use this term loosely because they are only effective about 1% of the time) by reducing the number of calories that you consume relative to the amount that you burn.